bfemiano/song_plays_workshop_tutorial/Scala_Spark.md

 ```

 We also have to define a parsing method `getParser()` that takes in the array of String arguments from main to construct instances of this Config.
 Don't worry too much about understanding the details of everything going on in this snippet.
 I'll try to explain right after you're done entering these lines.

+Enter the following code below the case class definition:

 ```scala
 /** Parse command line arguments for what's expected.